Kitten Foster Program

 - Spend a minimum two hours per day with foster kittens (and mama if she’s with them), for socialization and basic care

-- Attend a two-hour Volunteer Orientation at the shelter
+- Attend a Volunteer Orientation at the shelter (see event calendar for specific dates and times)

-- Attend a ninety-minute Foster Training at the shelter
+- Attend a Foster Training Session at the shelter (this will be scheduled after you complete Volunteer Orientation)

 - Ability to travel occasionally to and from Sherwood shelter

-- For foster families with children, CAT encourages sensible child involvement, but parents must assume responsibility
+- Foster families with children are welcome, but parents must assume responsibility for the foster cat/kittens